tecatanka/Manufacturing_Systems/README.md

 # Manufacturing_Systems
-Code for Manufacturing Systems EIN4621
+Code and examples for Manufacturing Systems EIN4621